407 Loy Lane — the residence at dusk against the Sedona red rock

 The Structure

-The interior is organized around a single long axis, the principal rooms placed in sequence to receive light through the course of a day and the turn of a year.
+A two-thousand-twenty-two farmhouse of forty-four hundred and fourteen square feet, two levels, organized along an east–west axis to receive light through the course of a day and the turn of a year.

-The great room reaches sixteen feet at the ridge.
+The great room reaches the full height of the building at the ridge.
 A full-height fieldstone fireplace rises the entire wall and anchors the volume; on the opposite side, a wall of charcoal-framed glass opens onto a covered terrace and the view beyond.
-Wide-plank wire-brushed oak runs throughout the principal floor, finished warm and unbleached.
-The kitchen is generous and dark-cabineted, with a stone island long enough to seat six.
+Wide-plank wood runs throughout the principal floor.
+The kitchen is generous and dark-cabineted, with a quartz island long enough to seat six, Wolf range and built-in refrigeration, and a walk-in pantry behind.

 What the house refuses to do is pose.
 Its restraint — the absence of cantilever, of flourish, of obvious gesture — is the quality that lets the landscape register first.